FOSSEE/st-scripts/additional_features_of_ipython/script.rst

 ..
 R16

-Pause here and try out the following exercise
+Pause the video here, try out the following exercise and resume the video.

     Change the label on y-axis to "y" and save the lines of code accordingly.

 ..
 L16

+{{{ Show slide with question 2 }}}

 ..
 L17